joyeusenoelle/GuideToMastodon/README.md

 I've done my best to make this understandable, but you're welcome to suggest changes!
 If you have a Github account, you can submit change requests directly; otherwise, feel free to contact me [on Mastodon](https://elekk.xyz/@noelle) or by email at `noelle AT noelle.codes`.

+When linking to this page, please use the link https://guidetomastodon.com, and please credit [@Noelle@elekk.xyz](https://elekk.xyz/@noelle).
+Thank you!

 ## Table of Contents

 * [What is Mastodon?](#what-is-mastodon)